yangzhong-freebsd/lua-httpd/README.md

 # Experimental FreeBSD Installer

+Building on the work of [lua-httpd](https://gitlab.com/freqlabs/lua-httpd/-/tree/freebsd-install).

 ## Setup

+The easiest way to try out the installer is to use the [Live ISO builder](https://github.com/yangzhong-freebsd/ISO) that has the installer pre-configured in it.

-For testing purposes, I have the server running on an already-installed system.
+Or, for testing purposes, I have the server running on an already-installed system.
 I would suggest not to set this up on an important computer as the server runs as root.
 To set up (as you can see, it's currently very rough):